squarepoet/squarepoet.github.io/README.md

 Those files will be checked into the `master` branch.

 When the `master` branch is pushed to GitHub, it will automatically publish to GitHub pages.

+## File Naming

+I am old Java nerd, so I prefer PascalCase for file names of React components and JS modules.
+However, for files under the `pages/` directory are all lowercase, with optional hyphens for readability.
+This means our public URLs are all lower case.

 # GitHub Pages